matplotlib/matplotlib/doc/devel/contributing.rst

 the internals of Matplotlib.
 The issues may additionally be tagged with a difficulty. ``Difficulty: Easy`` is suited for people with little Python experience.
 ``Difficulty: Medium`` and ``Difficulty: Hard`` require more programming experience.
-This could be for a variety of reasons, among them:
+This could be for a variety of reasons, among them, though not necessarily all at the same time:

- - The issue might be in areas of the code base which have more interdependencies, or legacy code.
+- The issue is in areas of the code base which have more interdependencies, or legacy code.
- - It could involve code for which the current maintainers can't offer much guidance, or expertise.
+- It has less clearly defined tasks, which require some independent exploration, making suggestions, or follow-up discussions to clarify a good path to resolve the issue.
- - It could also be less clearly defined tasks, which require some independent exploration, making suggestions, or follow-up discussions to clarify a good path to resolve the issue.
+- It involves python features such as decorators and context managers, which have subtleties due to our implementation decisions.

 In general, the Matplotlib project does not assign issues.
 Issues are "assigned" or "claimed" by opening a PR; there is no other assignment